(USA Features) A recently completed forensic analysis of data from a laptop that reportedly belongs to Hunter Biden was found to be authentic.

 He went on to say that the laptop was never retrieved and that eventually he downloaded the hard drive’s contents, which alarmed him enough to contact the FBI.

 The bureau moved to seize the hard drive after a grand jury issued a subpoena in December 2019.

 Another copy of the hard drive was given to former Trump lawyer Rudy Giuliani, who shared it with the New York Post, the first outlet to report on the contents.

 Biden, 51, has said in recent interviews he isn’t sure that the laptop is his.
-He has never denied the authenticity of the contents discovered on the hard drive, however, nor has he discussed a computer repair invoice that he signed on April 12, 2019.
+He has never denied the authenticity of the contents discovered on the hard drive, however, nor has he discussed a computer repair invoice that on April 12, 2019.